-COVID-19 Emergency Notification Spring 2020 Through Fall 2020
+COVID-19 Emergency Notification Spring 2020 Through Fall 2021

 In spring 2020, UAPD sent an Emergency Notifications to students and staff through UA's regular notification system and created a banner at the top of UA's home page that states: "Information and updates about our response to Covid-19.
 For more information, visit healthinfo.ua.edu."
-This Coronavirus website, which is updated frequently, provides information for students, faculty/staff, and parents and families; provides guidance on what to do if one tests positive, has symptoms, or has been exposed; has details about UA's COVID Testing, COVID Training, and HealthCheck (required reporting of symptoms); contains links to FAQs, Campus Messages, COVID-19 Resources, and Decision Tree; has links to Alabama Department of Public Health, Centers for Disease Control and Prevention, World Health Organization; and contains links to government directives from City of Tuscaloosa, State of Alabama, and Federal Guidance.
-The website has links to UA's Return Plan with Policies and Directives and Return Plan FAQs, a Resources page with FAQs, Campus Events, COVID Conversations, Prevention and PPE, Flyers and Graphics, Public Service Announcements, Remote Teaching and Learning, and Building Signage.
+This Coronavirus website, which continues to be updated frequently, provides information for students, faculty/staff, and parents and families; provides guidance on what to do if one tests positive, has symptoms, or has been exposed; has details about UA's COVID Testing, COVID Training, contains links to FAQs, Campus Messages, COVID-19 Resources, and Decision Tree; has links to Alabama Department of Public Health, Centers for Disease Control and Prevention, World Health Organization; and contains links to government directives from City of Tuscaloosa, State of Alabama, and Federal Guidance.
+The website has links to Vaccine FAQs, a Resources page with FAQs, Campus Events, COVID Conversations, Prevention and PPE, Flyers and Graphics, Public Service Announcements, Remote Teaching and Learning, and Building Signage.
 The website also has links to an online COVID Support Request Form, and COVID Support Hotline, and the University of Alabama System COVID-19 Dashboard.